 About Us

 The Entomological Society of Queensland, since its inception in 1923, has promoted the development of pure and applied entomological research in Australia, particularly in Queensland.
-The Society promotes interaction and communication among entomologists through regular meetings with guest seminar speakers, a monthly News Bulletin, collecting trips and the publication of a quarterly journal, The Australian Entomologist.
+The Society promotes interaction and communication amongst entomologists through regular meetings with guest seminar speakers, a monthly News Bulletin, collecting trips and the publication of a quarterly journal, The Australian Entomologist.
 Membership in the Society is open to anyone interested in Entomology.

 Meetings:

 We are now holding our meetings 'virtually' as well as live.
 Members will receive a meeting link via the news bulletin and an email so that people can view the meeting online if they prefer.
+Visitors are always welcome, in person or online.

 Council members

-The Society is governed by an annually elected council consisting of President, Vice President, Past President, Treasurer, Secretary, and three Councillors, plus the News Bulletin Editor and the Australian Entomologist Journal Business Manager.
+The Society is governed by an annually elected council consisting of a President, Vice President, Past President, Treasurer, Secretary, and three Councillors, plus the News Bulletin Editor and the Australian Entomologist Journal Business Manager.

-The Council members for 2025 are:
+The Council members for 2026 are:

-Vice President: Brendan Trewin
+President: Brendan Trewin

-Past President: David Schlipalius
+Past President: Owen Seeman

 Treasurer: Bill Palmer